sar99/algorithms/README.md

 # Algorithms

-We love pull requests from everyone.This repo is created to contribute the different algorithms in all possible language.There are different folder for different language contribute your code in that particular language folder.
+We love pull requests from everyone.
+This repository is created for you to contribute different algorithms in different languages.
+There are separate folders for different languages.

 ## Contributor Guide